Olga's Flavor Factory

 Ice Cream Cake With Strawberries

 An ice cream cake with strawberries is the ultimate cake for summer days.
-It’s just perfect with a crunchy pretzel crust, swirls of cheesecake and strawberry jam in the vanilla ice cream, topped with whipped cream and fresh strawberries.
+It's just perfect with a crunchy pretzel crust, swirls of strawberry jam in the vanilla ice cream and topped with whipped cream and fresh strawberries.

 We tend to get together A LOT with family and friends during the summer.
 The menu is simple, fresh and with lots of seasonal produce, so this cake is the perfect addition.
 I love that it is so easy to put together but ends up being a complete showstopper.